 Compassionate Refund Cancelation Form: It is community policy that, once you begin your internship we do not issue a refund.
 However, we understand that each person sometimes has special circumstances and so we have a Compassionate Refund Policy.

 When you complete this form please give your reasons for wanting to cancel.
 This is a Compassionate Refund and not obligatory so we are interested in your personal story.
 If you are already on the property the size of the refund is dependent upon how you conduct yourself on the property and how well you clean your bed space when you leave.
 Once approved your refund will go back to the card you originally used for your payment after your departure.

 INTERN FAQ ONLY

-These questions apply ONLY to those who are interested in the Sustainable Community Manager Internship:
+These questions apply ONLY to those who are interested in the Intern Community Manager Program:

 Many interns see our intern program as an affordable way to stay long term at a fun eco-community in Hawaii.
 We understand and accept that.

 However, our goal with this internship is to create a working educational program whose ultimate goal is to ‘graduate’ C.A.F.E.
 Entrepreneurs who go out and change the world!